yaml/yamlscript/www/src/posts/advent-2023/dec-03.md

 ### Loading YAMLScript from the Command Line

-The Python and other language bindings are not ready yet, but we can still load YAMLScript.
+We can also load YAMLScript outside of any programming language.

 We can do it from the command line using the `ys` command with the `--load` option.